 But some of the greatest scientific revelations sprang from unexpected results, like how detecting cosmic microwave background radiation in 1964 provided crucial evidence for the Big Bang theory.
 CERN researchers are keen to avoid leaving something interesting on the cutting room floor.

-As such, CERN researchers need more advanced artificial intelligence that can pick unforeseen events from the data.
+As such, CERN researchers need more advanced artificial intelligence that can pick unusual events from the data.
 The Micron boards could help do just that at the CMS experiment, highlighting strange data that could yield unforeseen results.

-“We are developing an algorithm to learn the standard model, and by inference tell the one event in a million that we would have thrown away that should actually be kept because it’s a weird event,” Pierini says.
+“We are developing an algorithm to learn the Standard Model, and by inference tell the one event in a million that we would have thrown away that should actually be kept because it’s a weird event,” Pierini says.

 Hunting the Ghost Particle

 Another promising but enigmatic particle tantalizes particle-physics researchers: the neutrino, which is similar to an electron, however, it has no electric charge, almost zero mass, and rarely reacts with normal matter, making them especially hard to observe.
 Through its collaboration with CERN, Micron is also contributing to a separate major experiment to detect neutrinos.
 This experiment will be built in the United States, hosted by Fermi National Accelerator Laboratory (Fermilab).

 Known as the “ghost particle,” neutrinos remain one of the smallest and elusive known particles despite being among the most abundant.
 Physicists know neutrinos exist but understand little about their behavior.
 Breakthroughs in neutrino research might solve some of science’s greatest questions about the formation of the universe, including helping to explain how matter formed after the Big Bang.

 In short, unlocking the mysteries of the neutrino might help explain why we’re here.